-Why Are Elevator Accidents Common in Texas?
+Why Are Elevator Accidents So Common in Texas?

-Fatal Elevator Accidents In Texas
+Real Cases of Elevator Accidents in Texas

-The top five locations where elevator accidents occurred were:
+According to the WFAA investigation, the top five locations where elevator accidents occurred were:

 • NorthPark Mall – 27 calls in one year.